microsoftarchive/cqrs-journey/README.markdown

 http://cqrsjourney.github.com

+# Release Notes

+_4th May 2012_

+You can find the release notes that apply to the Psuedo-Production Release (V1) of the Contoso Conference Management System [here][releasenotes].

+The release notes include information about:

+* How to obtain the source code.
+* How to configure the application.
+* How to build the application.
+* How to run the application.
+* How to run the tests.
+* Known issues.

 # Contribution Guidelines Overview

 If you would like to become involved in the development of the CQRS Journey sample application and guidance, you can contribute in many different ways: